Porthcurno: Amenities and homes

 The route is marked as two hours from Land's End or about four hours walk from Penzance for the most agile cliff-side path walkers.

 A low-frequency bus service links Penzance, Lands End and nearby villages and hamlets including Newlyn, Paul, Sheffield, Lamorna, St Buryan, Treen, Trethewey, Polgigga and Sennen.

-Porthcurno is largely not farms or fisherman's cottages today, having its linear centre inland, centred 6.6 mi west of the railway, market and resort town of Penzance and 2.5 mi from Land's End, the most westerly point of the English mainland.
-In the most local-level organisational and community bodies, it is in civil and ecclesiastical parishes named Saint Levan and usually spelt as St Leven since the 18th century.
+Porthcurno is largely not farms or fisherman's cottages today, having its linear centre inland, centred 6.6 mi west of the railway, market, and resort town of Penzance and 2.5 mi from Land's End, the most westerly point of the English mainland.
+In most local-level organisational and community bodies, it is in civil and ecclesiastical parishes named Saint Levan and usually spelled as St Leven since the 18th century.